Srikrishna31/spark_experiments/README.md

 # **Spark Experiments**
 This repository explores spark and machine learning using different languages like Scala and Python.
+The idea is to compare and contrast the libraries support available for each language, ease of development and other factors.

 ### Scala